Introducing Brightspace, LMU's new Learning Management System

 Faculty Brightspace Workshops

-Here's what you can expect to be covered in each of the four 45-minute workshop sessions.
+These workshops are meant to cover the core functionality of Brightspace.
+Here's what you can expect in each of the four 45-minute workshop sessions.

 Brightspace 101: Fundamentals